Access to HE Online

 • Recommended study per week: 15 hours*

-• Total number of units within the course: 20
+• Total number of units within the course: 17 (including IAG unit: Preparing to Study and Study Skills Portfolio Building unit)

 BENEFITS FOR INDIVIDUALS